 City's Sustainable Food Policy was first developed in 2009 with a view to making progressive improvements to our food procurement and raising awareness of the benefits of healthy eating.
 The policy was developed as a collaborative effort between Property and Facilities, the Food Policy Centre and City's catering contractor.
 This commitment to providing healthy eating also links up with City's Wellbeing campaign to promote a healthier lifestyle for students and staff.

 City caterers have achieved certificates which provide an independent endorsement that the food on our menus are freshly prepared, seasonal and better for animal welfare.
+Following the update to the Sustainable Restaurant Association certificate in early 2017, we are now working towards achieving a rating at our catering outlets across campus.

 Our catering contractors also work towards annual energy, water and waste reduction targets.